metaplex-foundation/developer-hub/src/pages/guides/templates/metaplex-nextjs-tailwind-template.md

 export default sendAndConfirmWalletAdapter
 ```

+### Umi State

 #### umiWithCurrentWalletAdapter()

-This fetches the current umi state with the current walletAdapter state from the `umiStore`.
-This is used to create transactions or perform operations with umi that requires the current wallet adapter user.
+`umiWithCurrentWalletAdapter` fetches the current umi state with the current walletAdapter state from the `umiStore`.
+This can then be used to create transactions or perform operations with umi that requires the current wallet adapter user.

 Can be used in both `.ts` and `.tsx` files